 - Cover his/her tracks to continue to harvest patient’s data.

 Another alarming concern is that the attacker could increase/decrease the prescription dosage of a patient’s medication or modify test results for incorrect prescription/testing recommendations from the doctor in order to cause harm.
-As a result of inappropriate modifications, the doctor may prescribe a lethal dose of medication and/or conduct the incorrect procedures on his/her patients.
-Upon learning about the risk to the office, my doctor shared the findings with his information technology (IT) group to address the various risks and vulnerabilities.
+As a result of inappropriate modifications, the doctor may prescribe a lethal dose of medication and/or conduct an incorrect procedures on his/her patients.
+Upon learning about the risk to the office, my doctor shared the findings with his Information Technology (IT) group to address the various risks and vulnerabilities.

 Luckily for me, my doctor is AWESOME and had those issues resolved by my follow-up appointment.
-They even went a step further by implementing active directory, user IT security awareness training and full disk encryption to protect patient data stored on all office devices.
+They even went a step further by implementing Active Directory (AD) for user account management, user IT security awareness training and full disk encryption to protect patient data stored on all office devices.
 Now, IT security is on the radar of the doctor’s office staff.
 So the next time you visit your doctor’s office, you may want to check to see if your doctor is trying to KILL YOU, TOO.

-Security professionals, let’s help our doctors are SECURE in their practice.
+Security professionals, let’s help our doctors be SECURE in their practice.
 Let’s become the “IT Security COALITION of the WILLING.”